mdolab/MACH-Aero/machFramework/MACH-Aero.rst

 MACH-Aero
 ==============

-This page is intended to introduce the aerodynamic shape optimization capability within MACH (framework for MDO of aircraft configurations with high fidelity).
+This page provides and overview of the aerodynamic shape optimization capability within MACH (framework for MDO of aircraft configurations with high fidelity).

 MACH-Aero consists of six major modules: